lapumb-spindance/machine-control-os/README.md

-# yocto-starter-kit
+# machine-control-os

-This repository utilizes the [Yocto Project](https://www.yoctoproject.org/)'s [Poky](https://www.yoctoproject.org/software-item/poky/) reference distribution and is meant to be a starting point for embedded Linux development.
+This repository utilizes the [Yocto Project](https://www.yoctoproject.org/)'s [Poky](https://www.yoctoproject.org/software-item/poky/) reference distribution to a create the `core-image-base` image for the [Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with a custom layer ([meta-machine-control](meta-machine-control/README.md)) that contains the necessary recipes to include the [unleashing_grpc](https://github.com/lapumb-spindance/unleashing-grpc) Flutter backend and frontend applications as services.
+The OS itself is very simple and is responsible for three things:

+1. Connecting to the network (via wifi or ethernet)
+1. Spinning up the [`unleashing-grpc-backend.service`](meta-machine-control/recipes-app/unleashing-grpc-backend/files/unleashing-grpc-backend.service), which spins up a gRPC server and controls the state of the connected LED
+1. Spinning up the [`unleashing-grpc-frontend.service`](meta-machine-control/recipes-app/unleashing-grpc-frontend/files/unleashing-grpc-frontend.service), which spins up a Flutter application that connects to the gRPC server and allows the user to control the state of the connected LED

+>Note: if you are interested in learning more about embedded Flutter, checkout the [meta-flutter](https://github.com/meta-flutter/meta-flutter) repository and the ["_Getting Started with Flutter for Embedded Linux_" blog](https://spindance.com/2024/07/10/getting-started-with-flutter-for-embedded-linux-2/)!

 ## Prerequisites